DavidFidge/InputHandlers/README.md

     }
 ```

-3)  Subscribe your new keyboard handler to KeyboardInput by calling KeyboardInput.Subscribe
+3)  Subscribe your new keyboard handler to KeyboardInput by calling KeyboardInput.Subscribe:

 ```
     public class MyGame